 Into the 21st century, biologists in laboratories were observing the evolution of bacteria.
-Charles Darwin wrote largely about pigeons and also wrote about barnacles and earth worms.
-That was in the 1800s.
-Into the 21st century some of Darwin's ideas about species development remain fundamental in the study of evolutionary biology.
-But scientists find fault with a point here or there in Darwin's vast body of recorded thought.
+In the 1880s, Charles Darwin had written largely about pigeons and also about barnacles and earth worms.
+Into the 21st century some of Darwin's ideas about species development have remained fundamental to the study of evolutionary biology, but scientists have found fault with points in his vast body of recorded thought.

-Scientists have described Darwin as having furnished only a crude hypothesis with some erroneous elements, and Darwinism they claim should not be confused with today's factual biological science of evolution.
+Scientists describe Darwin as having provided us with a big hypothesis with erroneous elements, and they claim that Darwin's work should not be confused with today's scientific work in biological evolution.